Kazut8492/forum/README.md

+Warning: main.go in this project is made extremely beefy by intention.

 just need two steps to start.
 1. You gotta open two terminal windows and use `cd` command to respectively go to backend and frontend folder.
 2. In frontend folder, `npm install` and wait for all the installations.